Ivar Karl Ugi

 Ivar Karl Ugi (9 September 1930 in Saaremaa, Estonia – 29 September 2005 in Munich) was an Estonian-born German chemist who made major contributions to organic chemistry.
 He is known for the research on multicomponent reactions, yielding the Ugi reaction.

 Biography

-After he went to Germany from Estonia in 1941 he began his studies of chemistry in 1949 at the University of Tübingen until 1951.
-He became Dr. rer. nat. in 1954 at the Ludwig Maximilian University of Munich.
+After he went to Germany from Estonia in 1941, he began his studies of chemistry in 1949 at the University of Tübingen until 1951.
+He became Dr. rer. nat. in 1954 at the Ludwig-Maximilians-Universität München.
 He did his habilitation 1960 at the same university.
 After a short but very successful career in industry at Bayer from 1962 until 1968 when he joined the University of Southern California at Los Angeles.

-From 1971 he worked at the Technical University of Munich, and was an emeritus from 1999 until his death in 2005.
+From 1971, he worked at the Technical University of Munich, and was an emeritus from 1999 until his death in 2005.

 Research and development

 The one pot reaction of a ketone or aldehyde, an amine, an isocyanide and a carboxylic acid to form a bis-amide is generally known as Ugi reaction.